pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseSix" class="collapse" data-parent="#accordion">
                 <div class="card-body">

 Basic statistics (mean, median, min, max, counts...) are easily calculable.
-These statistics can be applied on the entire data set, a sliding window of the data or grouped by categories.
+These or custom aggregations can be applied on the entire data set, a sliding window of the data or grouped by categories.
 The latter is also known as the split-apply-combine approach.

 .. image:: ../../_static/schemas/06_groupby.svg